 (...)

 Action “save” is expected to create an OS Template referencing an independent copy of the current state of the Compute instance.
 The provider MAY choose to respect the “name” given by the client or override it according to its internal policies.
 A successful execution of this action MUST lead to a response containing the rendering of the newly created OS Template as defined by the chosen rendering and transport protocol.
-The provider MAY choose to include a reference to the original Compute instance in Mixin.
-Attributes of the newly created OS Template.
+The provider MAY choose to include a reference to the original Compute instance in the Mixin attributes of the newly created OS Template.

 Draft OCCI Infrastructure Specification